ClickHouse/ClickHouse/docs/en/operations/table_engines/jdbc.md

 ## Usage Example

-Creating a table in MySQL (using the native MySQL engine):
+Creating a table in MySQL server by connecting directly with it's console client:

 ```
 mysql> CREATE TABLE `test`.`test` (